16 Fantasy: Promotion

 The first promotion of the EP began with the upload of the "Small Girl" music video teaser on June 17 on Lee's YouTube channel, showing her and Doh singing the chorus of the song.
 The music video of "Small Girl" was released on June 21, and quickly surpassed two million views by the following day.
 The music video received backlash from some fans as it featured a cheek kissing scene between the rapper and the singer.
-During an interview with Na Young-seok, Lee clarified that the scene was discussed beforehand despite some thought it was improvised.
+During an interview with Na Yeong-seok, Lee clarified that the scene was discussed beforehand despite some thought it was improvised.
 She recounted that she never met Doh previously and the director seized the opportunity to capture the "awkwardness" between the pair.
 Following the backlash after the release, the director of the music video stated that it was okay to scrap the scene since the rapper "wished to not be hated and meet an untimely death", although ultimately the video remained aired as it was.

 The music video for "Unknown Guy" was released on July 5, showing Lee in a phone booth in the middle of the night.